ChristianGrimberg/powershell-training/README.md

     ```powershell
     Get-PSDrive # Get a list of available drivers in the system
-    Set-Location Env: # Change the drive to the Environments
+    Set-Location -Path Env: # Change the drive to the Environments
     ```

 * Manage PowerShell Modules: